pondrejk/dizzer/chap2-carto_insight.md

 * *Principle of Congruence* – The structure and content of a visualization should correspond to the structure and content of the desired mental representation.
 In other words, the visual representation should represent the important concepts in the domain of interest.
 * *Principle of Apprehension* – The structure and content of a The subjects of mental representations and reasoning are the main focus of cognitive science, so the principles for depicting information must be based on research in cognitive science.
 The apprehension principle underlies the importance of research in perception.
 These meta-principles underscore that the biggest challenge in choosing a visual representation is to find the right one (not just any one) for the reasoning task at hand. – naive scientism? lecturing birds how to fly...

-TODO – science of interaction just as a preview for next chapters:
-Too often in the visual analytic process, researchers tend to focus on visual representations of the data but interaction design is not given equal priority.
-We need to develop a “science of interaction” rooted in a deep understanding of the different forms of interaction and their respective benefits.
-Then, R&D should be focused on expanding the repertoire of interaction techniques that can fill those gaps in the design space.

-role of cartoman:
-Creating effective visualization representations is a labor-intensive process that requires a solid understanding of the visualization pipeline, characteristics of the data to be displayed, and the tasks to be performed by the analyst.
-Current visualization software generally has been written in environments where at least some of this necessary information was missing.

-––––
+# searching for patterns, searching for outliers, spatial modelling (where to put)

+Back to patterns -- finding correlation (geostatistics) spatial autocorrelation Comparison of patterns, there are relationships between layers -- spatial pattern is rarely without tendencies (purely by chance) -- influenced by spatial context

+- looking for ouliers (bet against the consensus and be right)

+Problems with pattern interpretation around big data.

+**BD discussions from bollier2010promise** TODO process
+(@bollier2010promise
+– For Joi Ito, the Chief Executive Officer of Creative Commons, the search for correlations is a trap to be avoided, at least in his capacity of a computer security expert and a venture capitalist.
+Ito says he is “always looking for unpredictable things that you can use opportunistically.”
+As a venture capitalist, he is looking for the “subversive outlier” whose ideas could have a big upside.
+From a security perspective, Ito says he wants to be alert to the unexpected forms of intrusion and deceit, not to the ones whose correlations can be easily discovered using computers

+When you do that kind of analysis on, say, terrorist networks, you have to understand that Hezbollah is actively trying to continuously come up with patterns that they think you won’t predict.”
+“Remember,” said Ito, “the same technology that we’re using to analyze Big Data enables these other actors to become more actively random.
+The people who are outliers, who used to sort of behave randomly, now have access to the same tools as the rest of us and are looking at the same data.

+“Big Data is about exactly right now , with no historical context that is predictive,” said Ito.
+“It’s predictive of a linear thing—but you can use data collection to discover non-linearity as well. ...
+It’s important not to be obsessed with the old models that come from the old data.
+It’s more important to be ignorant enough to come up with a new model of the future.”

+–  “To make money, you’ve got to predict two things—what’s going to happen and what people think is going to happen.

+Talking about the human interpretation we can surely adress a wide range of use cases and motivations regarding to data.
+User roles (TODO move to cartographic part?), weaponization, uncovering secrets... entepreneurial approach.
+Large scale optimizations, smart city concepts etc. Let us not bloat here.

+Paying attention to the cognitive part of information processing (differences between users, influence of learining from the app,..)

+###  2.3.2 What next?
+Research challenges

+Researchers in cartography and geovisualisation see big data as an opportunity and also as a certain call to action.
+The research agenda for geospatial big data and cartography laid down in @robinson2017geospatial shows the general interest of moving the field toward fulfilling its potential to make maps that "pique interest, are tacitly understandable and are relevant to our society".
+It is certainly reassuring that the community is aware that new sources of data "stretch the limits of what and how we map".
+Building on this, @robinson2017geospatial list several large-scale and long-term research challenges to face cartography in relation to big data as well as some short-term research opportunities for more concentrated investigation (see appendix A for the overview).
+Even though some of the points seem vague or repetitive, and the influence of the distinct ICA^[International Cartographic Association] commissions is clearly visible, the agenda states some truly exciting challenges to tackle.
+In relation with the scope to this thesis we can highlight the following challenges for cartography:

+- *Develop visual analytical reasoning systems that can help users add meaning to and organize what they discover form geospatial big data* – we need to move beyond naive exploration and focus attention on tools that help people reason about what they are seeing.
+Users need to be able to save, annotate and compare their findings as they work on complex problems.
+- *Develop methods that embody the volume of geospatial big data* – we need cartography that can intelligently process and display big data at a size and a format that users can realistically handle.
+This will require solutions that support coupled analysis and visualisation as big data often need to be analysed before they are visualised (the order is reversed in exploratory visualisation).
+- *Create maps and map-oriented interfaces that prompt attention to important changes in dynamic geospatial big data sources* – We will need to work with global changes, local changes and combinations across scales.
+In addition, if we display every possible change at once, then the graphical displays become cluttered.
+Creating summaries of change may be the solution, but we do not yet know how to select important patterns and generalize to something that a user can understand.
+- *Leverage what we know about map animation and interactive cartography to construct visual solutions for dynamic sources of geospatial big data* –  Conventional solutions for interactive mapping, animated mapping or geovisual analytics can be used for representing big data.
+However, because of the high velocity characteristic of big data, it is necessary to develop solutions that can automate map design decisions to support interactive design solutions that respond (or potentially precede based on modelled outcomes) as the data changes.

+[TODO later link to sections that resonate with the above goals]

+As @thomas2005illuminating describes, "an emerging discipline progresses through four stages.
+It starts as a craft and is practiced by skilled artisans using heuristic methods.
+Later, researchers formulate scientific principles and theories to gain insights about the processes.
+Eventually, engineers refine these principles and insights to determine production rules.
+Finally, the technology becomes widely available.
+The challenge is to move from craft to science to engineering to systems that can be widely deployed".
+Cartography, being a university study field had arguably crossed the four stages in the past, though with constant advances in tools for data processing and building interactive applications, the field could benefit from regularly revisiting the craft stages to see how the new tools alter our concepts of mapmaking.

-In addition to the aforementioned agendas, we conclude this section with formulating a number of low-level challenges that we feel are not widely discussed.
-This thesis does not have the ambition to imagine all paths cartography could take, so we subsequently pose several questions related to the practice of map making that would inform the rest of content of this thesis.
-A mini-agenda for adjusting mapmaking to post 2020 circumstances, if you please.
-As we have seen many times in history of innovation, progress is often hampered by the mental roadblock we don't even realize we have.
+This thesis does not have the ambition to imagine all the paths cartography could take in the future.
+However, we would like to higlight three overreaching questions we find interesting and not widely discussed at the same time.
+These questions relate to the practice of digital mapmaking lie in the background of the rest of the content of this thesis, be it in technical or conceptual challenges of big data visualisation.
+(TODO better wording) -- motivations/meditations/ponder on curiosity triggerd, manifestations of frustration

-(here merge challenges with questions?)
+the questions are:

 **1. Is cartography fully exploiting the digital medium?**

 Before hopping on the wagon of augmented reality and immersive experiences (that make a tenth of the population sick) cartographers could consider if they made the most of the previous medium shift.
-The same graphic technologies that power on the burst of imagination in web games, don't seem to bring much revolutionary changes to design in the map field (3D cartography being a honorary exception).

-- Challenges stemming from the medium shift

-Desktop GIS mapping – struggling to transfer to web (basically front-end development, which is also always in flux), maybe in the future desktop tools will supommrt generation of web map interfaces, but wouldn't count on it.
-Interface as a part of cartographic experience.

-TODO maybe look at the state of the art (opiniation/freedom) - leaflet, openlayers, mapbox, cartodb, arcgis online, self-hosted mapbox alternative... (in later chapter, also depends on who does the job – many creators just use the defaults)
+Even in the plain world of screens and regular web traffic there is still a lot to be achieved for cartography.
+Web is a map friendly platform where map products will be increasingly commonplace.

+Yet from the cartographic perspective, the great portion of thematic maps on the web seems rather underwhelming.
+Default-style markers for points of interest and numbered marker clusters to "solve" high point densities are just the tip of what could be done.
+Cartographers should be the first to go beyond the pre-set graphic means.

-Apart from the limitations posed by opinionated mapping frameworks there are also certain mindset limitations that come from transferring a visual artifact from one medium to the other.
-Such transfer is not the same as if the visualisation was designed for the new medium from scratch as there are realized or unrealized ideas of how things should be done transferred from the practices required by the old medium.
-This was apparent for example the grid-like organization transferred from printed newspapers to web news pages initially and still lives there though responsivity required by small-screen devices pushed its rethinking.
-Similar case in cartography is the dichotomy between the topographic base and the thematic overlay.
-A good mental exercise for cartographers would be imagining map interaction unattached from any medium – what would we design if anything was possible?
+Apart from the limitations posed by opinionated mapping frameworks there are also certain mindset limitations that come from transferring a visual artifact from one medium another.
+Rules and practices that were to a large degree dictated by the old medium  of transmission (print) get involuntary transposed to the new medium that may not require them at all.
+This was apparent for example in the grid-like organization of the web news pages transferred initially from the printed newspapers design.
+Are there such taken-for-granted givens that linger meaninglessly in digital cartography?

+There are of course many limitations that are not imaginary, like data interoperability issues and vendor lock-ins.
+The skill sets needed for data analysis, desktop GIS operation and web development seem painfully detached.
+But all the problems apart, a good mental exercise for cartographers would be to imagine map creation and interaction detached from any medium – what would we design if anything was possible?

-Ford's quote: "If I asked people what they want, they would ask for a faster horse" (find exact.).
-Similarly, we can test the cognitive efficiency of the visualisation methods that already exist, and users would prefer the methods they know.
-Cartography's quest (in my opinion) is to extend the arsenal of visualisation and interaction methods.
+In cartographic research, we often test the cognitive efficiency of the visualisation methods that already exist, and users would prefer the methods they know.
+Cartography's quest to extend the arsenal of visualisation and interaction methods is not completed.
 As we will see further, interaction and animation pose new challenges to cartographic visualisation, with possibly multiplied opportunities for method combinations and innovations for data exploration and possibly knowledge generation.
 Further, plenty of tricks from the rich history of cartographic practice did not make it to web mapping toolbox.

-Recent emerging technology owing much to the gaming industry promise to bring web cartography to the flexibility of the pen and paper ^[or brush, engraving tool etc.] of pre-digital cartographer.
 Only now the shifted role of cartographer would be in enabling data to paint the picture for us.
-Much of the rest of this thesis will be exploring this truly exciting prospect.

-Limits of old media.
-Danger: processes of old media are transferred to new media, leaving possibilities in new tools unexplored.

-e.g.
+(move to ch 3?)
 Narration as a workaround for cartographic rules – legibility, etc. Static map must adhere to the cartographic rules.
 In interactive maps (both presentational and exploratory) the argument is as follows: application doesn't need to be cartographically legit in all of it's states provided that it shows a path from the messy state to the cartographically treated state.

-Also embedded devices?

 2. **What inspiration can interactive web cartography take from the heritage of pre-digital mapping?**